frsteinb/bjcp-2015-styleguide/README.md

 - Nils Vogel <nils.vogel@gmx.net> (primary HBCon contact)
 - Frank Steinberg <frank@familie-steinberg.org> (coding this XML magic)

+## License

+See the LICENSE file.
+Note that this license relates only to the content of this project.
+The original BJCP styleguide document loaded from the BJCP web site is NOT part of this project.

 ## TODO

-- Add clear words to honor the original BJCP work.
 - Care about copyright questions.
 Add LICENSE file.
 - Add Acknowledgements to all contributors.
 - Implement links.